openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhnd_0_0.md

 ### Sensor (temperature) 2

+Indicates the current temperature

 The ```sensor_temperature2``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Burglar

+Indicates if the burglar alarm is triggered

 The ```alarm_burglar2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.